 Interest rate risk is the risk that future cash flows will fluctuate as a result of changes in market interest rates.
-The Limited Partnership is exposed to interest rate risk on its credit facility which has a variable interest rate.
+As the Limited Partnership does not currently have any variable interest bearing debt, the Limited Partnership is not exposed to interest rate risk.

-The Limited Partnership had no interest rate swaps or financial contracts in place as at December 31, 2022.
+The Limited Partnership had no interest rate swaps or financial contracts in place as at December 31, 2023.